umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-06-23-releasenotes.md

 ![RuntimeSettingsForV9](images/RuntimeSettingsForV9.gif)

-Prior to updating, you need to ensure the packages you are using are available in Umbraco 10 and that your custom code is valid with the .NET 6 Framework.
+Before updating, you need to ensure the packages used are available in Umbraco 10 and that your custom code is valid with the .NET 6 Framework.

 ## New version of “Edit team” page

 The “Edit team” page has received a facelift and is now based on the Umbraco UI Library web components.
 The new design has a more modern look and gives you a sneak preview of how the Umbraco Cloud Portal pages will look and feel in the future.

 ![NewEditTeamPage.gif](images/NewEditTeamPage.gif)

 We will continuously improve the many other sections in the Portal and ensure that all pages will adopt the new design as shown on the reworked “Edit team” page.

-## Various improvements
+## Improvements and fixes

-During May and June, we have provided several small fixes and improvements to the Umbraco Cloud Portal.
-Here are some of the highlights.
+During May and June, we provided small fixes and improvements to the Umbraco Cloud Portal.
+Here are some of the highlights:

 - The much-used project subpage “Edit team” has been updated with a fresh new look using the Umbraco UI Library based on web components.
 Go have a look today!
 - Custom hostnames for a few Umbraco 7 projects were not shown on the project subpage “Hostnames”.
 - For Professional plans, the download of IIS logs required you to log into the Azure portal.